axelerant/custom-bulkquick-edit/readme.txt

 	* No, but enable column view (view the column on the admin edit screen)
 	* Like categories
 	* Like tags
-* Reset "taxonomy" Relations? – During bulk editing, easily remove all of the taxonomy's prior relationships and add new.
+* Reset "TBD" Relations? – During bulk editing, easily remove all of the TBD's prior relationships and add new.
+* Enable "Date"? – Enable bulk editing of post_type' date
 * Enable "Custom Field"? - As checkbox, radio, select, input, or textarea
 * "Custom Field" Configuration - You may create options formatted like "the-key|Supremely, Pretty Values" seperated by newlines.
 	* Example configuration